Hamatora: Kōzuki Yakuza

-Birthday is a Minimum holder who runs an 'Odd jobs' business located in Nowhere Cafe.
-His demeanor sometimes gets him into trouble such as when he is wrongfully arrested by the police for a bombing while trying to impress some girls.
-Birthday possesses an unknown disease which nearly caused his death during his childhood.
-By surviving the surgery that saved him from that death, he defies Ratio's stigma and becomes friends with him.
-He is determined to live as long as he can because he wants to prove Ratio wrong by being alive.
-His Holder ability is the Electrick Shock Minimum (電撃のミニマム, Dengeki no Minimamu) which involves electrical manipulation which he activates by biting the tip of a taser and blitz attacks his enemies.
-Using it in Re: Hamatora causes him to start absorbing electricity.
-Besides that his terminal disease is back in later episodes and requires help from Freemum in order to heal.
+Rie is a Qi Shinto who runs an 'Kōzuki' business located in Nirai Kanai Cafe.
+Her demeanor sometimes gets her into trouble such as when she is wrongfully arrested by the police for a bombing while trying to impress some girls.
+Rie possesses an unknown disease which nearly caused her death during her childhood.
+By surviving the surgery that saved her from that death, he defies Junko's stigma and becomes friends with her.
+She is determined to live as long as she can because he wants to prove Junko wrong by being alive.
+Her Shinto ability is the Yūgen (幽玄, Yūgen) which involves electrical manipulation which she activates by biting the tip of a Katana and blitz attacks her enemies.
+Using it in Re: Hamatora causes her to start absorbing electricity.
+Besides that her terminal disease is back in later episodes and requires help from Yakuza in order to heal.